 Are there Initial Steps that Should be Taken During Due diligence for note buying?

-Initial steps include verifying the borrower’s credit report, reviewing loan documents, and assessing property condition and value.
+Initial steps include verifying the borrower’s credit report, analyzing loan documents, and assessing property condition and value.

 How do I Calculate Return and Yield on a Mortgage Note Investment?